-The core of argumentation is to exchange reasonable arguments.
+The central idea is to exchange reasonable arguments.
 Other facets of arguing such as rhetoric may still play a role, though.

 "Argumentation is a verbal, social, and rational activity aimed at convincing a reasonable critic of the acceptability of a standpoint by putting forward a constellation of propositions justifying or refuting the proposition expressed in the standpoint."